Best 10 Risk Management Solutions For Business (2026)

 Rapid7 InsightVM Logo

-Live dashboards give instant visibility into your threat market.
-We found the Active Risk Score effective for cutting through noise and surfacing vulnerabilities that actually matter to your environment.
+Live dashboards give instant visibility into your threat landscape.
+The Active Risk Score cuts through noise and surfaces vulnerabilities that actually matter to your environment.
 The lightweight endpoint agent keeps monitoring running without heavy infrastructure overhead.
+IT-integrated remediation projects connect findings to actionable fix steps with proof data, and automated remediation workflows integrate with Jira and ServiceNow.
+Project Sonar extends visibility beyond your internal network perimeter.

 Users praise vulnerability data quality and the intuitive interface.
 The platform scales well with distributed scan engines, handling large environments smoothly.
-ServiceNow integration works well.
-Customers value drilling from big-picture posture down to device-level detail.
+ServiceNow integration, recently upgraded to support the Zurich release, works well.
+Some users mention that pre-built reporting templates are limited, and cloud dashboard customization lacks the ability to create user-defined cards.

 Strengths

-• Active Risk Score prioritizes vulnerabilities by real exploitability, not just CVSS alone
+• Active Risk Score prioritizes vulnerabilities by real exploitability

 • IT-integrated remediation projects connect findings to actionable fix steps with proof data